User Guide Cancel

 Note:

-It is not advised to uninstall only the Maxon folder as that will impact the After Effect Cineware and 3D rendering functionality.
+It is not advised to uninstall only the Maxon folder, as doing so will impact the After Effect Cineware and 3D rendering functionality.

 Working with Cinema 4D files